 Micah was one of the minor prophets of the Old Testament during the eighth century B.C. before the fall of Judah.
-He was a contemporary of the prophet Isaiah.
+He was a

 His messianic prophecy of where the Messiah was to be born, the birthplace of King David, is referred to in the Gospel of St. Matthew.